nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example: `batchadd executivepro.csv`

-Below are the steps to use this command:
+Here are the steps to use this command:

 **Step 1 (Creating CSV file) :**